eudoxia0/eudoxia0.github.io/article/_posts/2022-07-05-lessons-writing-compiler.md

 parser by hand is tricky and not worth the alleged performance increases[^perf].
 Parsing performance likely won't be the bottleneck.

-Parser generators are very popular.
+Parser combinators are very popular.
 It's cute that you can parameterize grammars by making them into functions.
 But the problem with parser combinators is they implement [parsing expression grammars][peg].
 PEGs are popular too, but they're too rigid.

 In a PEG, the disjunction or choice operator (typically denoted by the pipe character `|`) is _ordered_ choice.
 If you have a context-free grammar like `foo